 There were so many new restaurants and foods to try in NOLA that I had to split this TEAtime into two parts.
 (Click here for part 2.)
 In this first part, I’m including the food from the Grill Room located in the hotel.
 Even if you don’t stay at the Windsor Court Hotel, you can still dine at the Grill Room.

 My mom likes a lot of spice/heat, a lot of seasoning, and rich flavor, plus she’s the pickiest eater between the 3 of us.
 My brother will pretty much eat anything.
 And my preference is for sweet things – so like sweet sauces, sweet-tasting meats, dessert, etc. Together, we tried the seared tuna; the gulf fish; the mac and cheese with white cheddar and andouille sausage; the seafood jambalaya; and the gumbo of the day.
 We all agreed that the mac and cheese was good (for different reasons).
 That’s not to say the other items weren’t good.
 Rather, our different preferences led us to disagree on what good was.
 I personally loved the seared tuna.
 I think both tuna and salmon naturally have a great taste, and don’t require a lot of work or extra (seasoning/flavor) to taste good.
-But, if you do add a good sauce like the Teriyaki glaze from the Grill Room, with the tuna perfectly cooked, you have a recipe for deliciousness.
+Plus the Teriyaki glaze from the Grill Room, and you have a recipe for deliciousness.

 Haunted Pub Crawl, Haunted History Tours Customer Service